Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.

-You adorn yourself in the colors of conquest, might it be tattoos, paint or other symbols granting you the following benefits:
+You adorn yourself in the colors of conquest, might it be tattoos, paint or other symbols.

 * Once per day during a long rest you can attune to one of the colors red, white or black.
 * Red: When you hit a creature with a weapon attack you can make another attack as a bonus action.
 Once you use this feature you can use it again until you finish a long rest.